Course Load Limits

 In general, a standard course load is 15 units of course work per semester.
 The College requires all students to take a minimum of 13 units each semester, except in cases where the dean has approved a course load with fewer units.

 Under certain circumstances (review below), you can obtain approval for a class schedule of fewer than 13 units by written petition.
 Petitions for a lowered course load must be submitted during the first five weeks of the semester to the Office of Undergraduate Advising, 206 Evans Hall.

 For circumstances not listed below, individual requests for reduced class schedules are considered on a case-by-case basis.
 If you have a medical, personal, or family problem that might affect your ability to complete a full semester load, meet a College Adviser as soon as possible to discuss the best course of action.

 Your Situation How to Apply Paid Employment (minimum 15 hours/week, number of units required prorated to hours worked) Submit completed petition – "Employment Verification for a Reduced Course Load" Disabled Students Program Recommendation (units as recommended by DSP) Submit DSP recommendation letter Parenthood (minimum course load – two academic courses, at least 3 units each) Visit 206 Evans Hall Graduating Senior (minimum one course, or number of units required to graduate) Visit 206 Evans Hall to confirm degree candidacy and process request Major Honors Program (minimum 8 units) Submit departmental verification of major honors status

 Requesting Approval to Enroll in More Than 20.5 Units

-- Undeclared students – see a College Adviser to request an approval for additional units.
+- Undeclared students – meet a College Adviser to request an approval for additional units.
 (Note: In most cases, approvals are granted only for those students whose record demonstrates a history of strong academic performance with full course loads.)